DreamOfTheRedChamber/leetcode/README.md

     * For binary search type of problems, think about whether to go left/right once mid is determined
     * For recursion type of problems, think about recursion base(arguments passed in), truning techniques, recursion order(child/parent first), recursion body, need backtracking

-#### Practical techniques: different strategy for different problems <a id="practical-techniques"></a>
+#### When met with easy/hard/tricky problems (although most time medium problems): <a id="met-with-easy-hard-tricky-problems"></a>
+* always smile no matter how easy/hard/tricky the problem is, ;)
-	* for easy problems
+* for problems of easy/medium difficulty level
-	  * fast, because might have follow-up questions
+	* the hard part usually lies in interviewers' follow-up questions
-	  * focus more on communication / coding style / corner cases / exception handling
-	* for medium problems
-	  * try to be bug-free
-	  * exhibit good coding habits
-	    * write test cases before starting
-	    * use comment placeholder to outline code before writing
-	    * check code before finishing
-	* for tricky/hard problems
+* for problems of hard difficulty level
 	* summarize an easy-to-remember pattern for each popular hard problem (e.g. regular expression matching, iterative post-order traversal)
 	* talk aloud so when stuck, interviewer could help
+* for problems which has lots of tricky test cases
+    * clarify assumptions about the problem, what are possible inputs/what are not.

 ### Practice patterns <a id="practice-patterns"></a>
 #### Tools<a id="practice-tools"></a>